defenseunicorns/uds-docs/src/content/docs/tutorials/deploy-with-ambient.md

 Save your changes and re-apply the Package Custom Resource.

-Once applied, the UDS Operator will migrate the podinfo workload to Ambient mode by first updating the Istio label the namespace:
+Once applied, the UDS Operator will migrate the podinfo workload to Ambient mode by first updating the Istio label on the namespace:

 ```bash
 kubectl get ns podinfo --show-labels